ggreer/geoff.greer.fm/_posts/2014-03-20-sign-your-releases.md

 the_silver_searcher-0.20.0.tar.gz      the_silver_searcher-0.20.0.tar.gz.asc
 {% endhighlight %}

 The newly-generated `.asc` file is an ASCII-armored GPG signature.
 Without the `--armor` option, GPG would create a binary `.gpg` file.
 The ASCII-armored version is more versatile.
-It can be transmitted in any text-only medium: e-mail, forum posts, chat, etc.
+It can be transmitted in any text-only medium: e-mail bodies, forum posts, chat, etc.

 Once you've generated your signature, be sure to verify it: